cake-contrib/Home/Guidelines.md

 </ItemGroup>
 ```

-Notice the `Pack` attribute, this is particularly important to ensure the file is embedded in the nuget package.
+Notice the `Pack` attribute, this is particularly important to ensure the file is embedded in the NuGet package.

 Please note that the source for the icon can be found [here](https://github.com/cake-contrib/graphics).

 Until early 2019, the recommendation was to reference the cake-contrib icon hosted on the rawgit CDN but rawgit announced that it would shutdown in October 2019 therefore the recommendation changed to reference the cake-contrib icon hosted on the jsDelivr CDN.
-This recommendation changed once again in the fall of 2019 when nuget started supporting embedded icons.
+This recommendation changed once again in the fall of 2019 when NuGet started supporting embedded icons.

 ## Build Infrastructure